GenderGP

-Founding and history
+History

 GenderGP was founded in 2015 by English physicians Helen Webberley and Mike Webberley as a private telemedicine service for gender-affirming care to transgender and gender-diverse patients following the concern of excessive waiting lists for an initial NHS assessment.
 The clinic provides worldwide access to gender-affirming healthcare as well as counselling services for patients and family members.
 Within the United Kingdom, the clinic is the only private provider of health care for transgender youth, where it is seen by some as the only available option due to lengthy waiting lists and uncertainty following the announced closure of the Tavistock clinic.
 As a result of controversy surrounding the clinic's founders, ownership was transferred to Harland International of Hong Kong in 2019.
 GenderGP is registered in Singapore as of December 2022.

 Alongside Susie Green, the former CEO of Mermaids, GenderGP launched a charitable fund in February 2023 to provide gender-affirming health care to young trans people through the clinic's services.
 Twitch streamer and gamer F1NN5TER donated $50,000 to the fund in May 2023.
 Green said that the donation would likely provide support for 24 people, with each individual receiving a year of free care.

 The Telegraph published two investigative articles critical of GenderGP in February 2021.
 The first article reported that the clinic was willing to prescribe testosterone to an undercover reporter posing as a 15-year-old trans boy, without needing parental consent.
 The second article stated that two undercover reporters posing as the parents of a 12-year-old trans girl might be able to get a prescription for puberty blockers, following the reporters having two appointments with a counsellor and one with a doctor.
 Although the child was not present, the report also stated that the 12-year old would need to have a few appointments with a counsellor.
 Responding to the investigations, GenderGP said that its doctors had "the ultimate authority on all treatments", and that the clinic follows a "stage not age" approach, referring to stage of puberty, when providing health care to trans youth.